 This may involve using supplements such as glucosamine, green-lipped mussel and chondroitin; special diets; antiinflammatories or pain killers.
 There are also lots of alternative therapies available in Ottawa, such as underwater treadmill and swimming pool therapy, acupuncture, massage, and physiotherapy.
 We will assess your pet’s mobility each time that they are in for an examination, but if you have any concerns, please bring them to our attention.
 Most of all, let’s keep a spring in your pet’s step!

-While you’re hear, why not check out our Pet Health section for lots of great first aid tips and useful information on keeping your pets happy and healthy for years to come?
+While you’re here, why not check out our Blog for lots of news, tips and useful information on keeping your pets happy and healthy for years to come?
 You can also browse through our Veterinary Services to learn more about everything we do here at Fisher Glen Animal Hospital, learn more about our approach to Geriatric Medicine, and check out our new Animal Wellness Plans for pets of all ages!
 Finally, feel free to Contact Us Today if you have any questions, or you’d like to make an appointment.
 We look forward to hearing from you!